jmdevy/jmdevy.github.io/_posts/2023-6-13-Designing a Gamecube Controller PCB from Scratch Using ESP32-S3.markdown

 Obviously, the controller shouldn't catch on fire, and unprotected lithium-ion cells definitely can.
 Luckily, the 500mAh cell mentioned earlier has protection circuitry for the following conditions (see pages 3 through 5 of the datasheet):
 * Charge cut-off voltage protection (do not want to overcharge if charging circuit fails): cuts off charging at 4.2V
 * Discharge cut-off voltage protection (do not want to discharge so slow that battery chemistry becomes unstable and shorts): cuts off output at 2.45V
-* Thermal chock protection (do not want battery to explode if battery changes relatively quickly and is hot for a while): can survive at ~90.0 degrees Fahrenheit for at least 30 minutes.
+* Thermal shock protection (do not want battery to explode if temperature changes relatively quickly and is hot for a while): can survive at ~90.0 degrees Fahrenheit for at least 30 minutes.
 Separately, the IEC62133 certification this battery has indicates it also received a test where the battery experienced 130 Celsius (266 Fahrenheit) for at least 10 minutes without explosion or fire.
 See [page 17 here](http://www.nrccsafety.com/upload/portal/20200811/2466b1d6cac677ccbdeb6588b02136f5.pdf){:target="_blank"}{:rel="noopener noreferrer"} for details on that part of the certification
 * Over-charge protection: Can survive 3C charge (3*500=1500mA) at 4.6V with no fire or smoke
 * Over-discharge protection: can survive being lowered to cut-off voltage (2.45V) and then connected to external load for 24 hours without smoke or fire
 * Short Circuit protection: can survive terminals being shorted with low impedance wire for 6 hours without fire or smoke